|Responsible Executive:||Finance and Administration|

 The University reimburses commercial fares for economy/coach accommodations.
 First class transportation is not allowed.
 Air travel is recommended when the cost of an employee’s time is an important factor or when travel time by other methods would increase the subsistence expense.

 Penalties for cancellation of tickets may be paid from University funds only if the cause for cancellation is in the best interest of the University or if the cancellation is due to illness of the traveler or illness or death of a member of the traveler’s immediate family, for which an employee is authorized to use sick or administrative leave.
 If the ticket is canceled for the convenience of the traveler, the cancellation penalty may not be paid or reimbursed from University funds.
 Travelers or persons making travel arrangements should carefully evaluate the circumstances and risk of cancellation prior to the purchase of tickets in order to avoid or at least minimize the cancellation penalty.
-When it is determined that it is in the best interest of the University to cancel a ticket and pay the cancellation penalty, justification detailing the circumstances surrounding the cancellation must be included in the expense report submitted to the Travel Office.
+When it is determined that it is in the best interest of the University to cancel a ticket and pay the cancellation penalty, justification detailing the circumstances surrounding the cancellation must be included in the expense report.

 2. Automobile Rental